 In clinical trials quetiapine was not associated with a persistent increase in absolute QT intervals.
-However, in post marketing experience there were cases reported of QT prolongation with overdose (See 'Overdose').
+However, in post marketing experience there were cases of QT prolongation with overdose (see section 4.9).
 As with other antipsychotics, caution should be exercised when quetiapine is prescribed in patients with cardiovascular disease or family history of QT prolongation.
-Also caution should be exercised when quetiapine is prescribed either with medicines known to increase QTc interval, and concomitant neuroleptics, especially for patients with increased risk of QT prolongation, i.e., the elderly, patients with congenital long QT syndrome, congestive heart failure, heart hypertrophy, hypokalemia, or hypomagnesemia (See 'Interaction with other medicinal products and other forms of interaction').
+Also caution should be exercised when quetiapine is prescribed either with medicines known to increase QTc interval, and concomitant neuroleptics, especially for patients with increased risk of QT prolongation, i.e., the elderly, patients with congenital long QT syndrome, congestive heart failure, heart hypertrophy, hypokalaemia or hypomagnesaemia (see section 4.5).